Discover the different ways you will learn throughout the academic year.

-We are planning for the vast majority of teaching, learning and research to be in-person and on campus.
+We aim for the majority of teaching to happen in-person and on campus.

 Different ways of teaching

-Even before the pandemic, there were various methods of learning.
+Even before the Covid-19 pandemic, there were various methods of learning.

 We aim to provide a level of consistency while ensuring access and support for students who need to temporarily study remotely.